-There are a variety of fast track plumber courses available for students who are looking to train as a plumber quickly.
-These courses won’t be as in-depth as the traditional apprenticeships but will cover the main components required to get you started in your plumbing career.
+There are a variety of fast track plumbing training packages available for students who are looking to train as a plumber quickly.
+This training won’t be as in-depth as the traditional apprenticeships but will cover the main components required to get you started in your plumbing career.

 Generally, this is the best option for those who cannot find an apprenticeship.

-The City and Guilds Accredited Level 2 Diploma in Plumbing Studies is the most popular option for fast track plumbing courses and takes 8-10 weeks to complete.
+The City and Guilds Accredited Level 2 Diploma in Plumbing Studies is the most popular option for fast track plumbing training and takes 8-10 weeks to complete.

 - The training is accredited, so it teaches you the essentials to get you qualified.